 As I assume happens to every believer at one time or another, I sometimes have occasions where I’ll begin to question whether what we believe is true — including whether or not the Bible really is the word of God — or whether those of us who believe what we do might just be fooling ourselves into believing lies.
 Well, when this happens these days, I simply have to remind myself of a certain factor that’s taken place repeatedly over the last few years.

-What’s also interesting is that a fair number of the Christians I sent it to, many of them highly educated, wrote back saying that they couldn’t make heads nor tails of what I was trying to say in the study, with the term “word salad” tossed at me more than once.
+What’s also interesting is that a fair number of the Christians I sent it to, many of them highly educated, wrote back saying that they couldn’t make heads nor tails of what I was trying to say, with the term “word salad” tossed at me more than once.
 At least one of them, who claimed to have read many complicated university textbooks over the years, told me that the sentences in the document were pure gibberish, as though I’d just thrown random words on the page, and that he simply had no idea what I was trying to say in it.

 And this didn’t just happen once.
 Instead, it keeps happening over and over again, telling me that there’s a supernaturally-induced blindness being enforced on most people who try to read it, in order to prevent those who aren’t meant to see the truth right now from reading it and coming to believe Paul’s Gospel (of which the salvation of all is a foundational element), lining up perfectly with what 2 Corinthians 4:3-4 says: “But if our gospel be hid, it is hid to them that are lost: In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.”

-This, of course, also reassures me that the scriptural interpretations and arguments laid out in the study (which includes all of the “core doctrines” we believe are related to Paul’s Gospel) are indeed correct, and that God just won’t allow most Christians to read the whole thing because, if they did, they’d certainly come to believe the true Gospel as explained in the study, and they’d then get saved before the time that God intends for them to enjoy salvation.
+This, of course, also reassures me that the scriptural interpretations and arguments laid out in the book (which includes all of the “core doctrines” we believe are related to Paul’s Gospel) are indeed correct, and that God just won’t allow most Christians to read the whole thing because, if they did, they’d certainly come to believe the true Gospel as explained in the book, and they’d then get saved before the time that God intends for them to enjoy salvation.

-So if you’re a member of the true body of Christ and are ever having doubts about the truths we believe, the fact that many otherwise intelligent Christians are incapable of even reading a Bible study discussing the reasons we believe what we do should be all the proof you’ll ever need that you’re on the right track.
+So if you’re a member of the true body of Christ and are ever having doubts about the truths we believe, the fact that many otherwise intelligent Christians are incapable of even reading a book discussing the reasons we believe what we do should be all the proof you’ll ever need that you’re on the right track.